UNC-optics/CaPuLeT/README.md

 # Commercially Avaliable and Custom Made Parts

+The following [component list](1-Pupillometry-Components-Table.pdf) details the manufacturer, part number, and quantity of each item required.
+This [version](2-Color-Coded-Pupillometry-Components-Table.pdf) of the component list provides a color coded key which provides an additional layer of support when building the system.

+This [document](4-Pupillometry-Wheel-Custom-Parts-Table.pdf) outlines the design of each of the custom pieces and the filetypes found within this repository that can be used to replicate the system.
+More details regarding the specifications of the custom parts can be found [here](5-Pupillometry-Wheel-Custom-Parts-Specifications.pdf).

+The following [spreadsheet](3-Pupillometry-Wheel-Cost-Spreadsheet.xlsx) compiles the total cost of the system.

 Here is a complete list of the manufacturers we purchased materials from:
 - McMaster-Carr
 - Pololu